rxneyo/tooling-1/README.md

 ## If you require permissions to GCP, or Gitlab resources, please talk to dare@propitix.com

-Testing out the hook
+Testing out the webhook
-Checking Jenkins today Monday 14th August 2023 @ 10:19am
+Checking Jenkins today Monday 14th August 2023 @ 10:19am.